yajatvishwak/yajatvishwak/README.md

-Hi, Im yajat
+Hello there,

-I am great at writing webapps in svelte
+My name is Yajat.
+I am a passionate Tech fresher.

-I suck at documentation
+I love taking part in hackathons and love to code webapps in Svelte.